IlexisTheMadcat/Lexon-Air/README.md

 Drag the prefab into your avatar, position the Lexon Air Target object in front of your hand, then:
 - add your hand bone as a source to the target's constraint, then press Activate.
 - move the Lexon Air Target object into your avatar's armature under the respective hand bone.

+Minimum parameter usage: 33 \
+Maximum parameter usage: 49 \
+Go into the Lexon Air's MA Parameters component to change the behavior of the [Displays](https://github.com/IlexisTheMadcat/Lexon-Air/tree/main?tab=readme-ov-file#displays) on remote machines. \
+This does not affect the functionality of the game unit.
+- 33 - Unsync `LA/Points` to unsync the point display across the network.
+- 41 - default (points work but not levels)
+- 49 - Sync `LA/Levels` to sync the level display across the network.

 # Usage
 Here are the manuals for the official Simon Air game.
 Obtained from [ManualsLib](https://www.manualslib.com/manual/1846450/Hasbro-Gaming-Simon-Air.html).
 - Two-player is not included in this package.